3 Essential Virtual Desktop Tips for Windows 10 Productivity

 2. Close Apps in Task View

-The Virtual Desktop Enhancer makes it possible to assign labels to each desktop, to assign unique wallpaper to each desktop, and allows you to assign custom keyboard shortcuts to how you interact with your virtual desktops.
+The Virtual Desktop Enhancer makes it possible to assign names to each desktop, assign a unique wallpaper to each desktop, and also attach custom keyboard shortcuts to help you interact with your virtual desktops.

 They have some pretty straightforward instructions you can follow to install and use the program.
 You’ll probably have to install Visual C++ Redistributable for Visual Studio 2015 first, and this will only work with the 64-bit version of Windows 10.

 Once you’ve installed that, you can download and extract the Virtual Desktop Enhancer anywhere on your computer.
 There are only two files you really need to interact with.

 The first, Settings.ini, allows you to enter in all your customizations.
 You can open it with Windows native text editor, Notepad.